 INDIANAPOLIS, Ind.-- The two IMPD officers being investigated by a special prosecutor after killing an unarmed man on Indianapolis’ northwest side this summer both took their oath to protect and serve the citizens of Indianapolis on June 2, 2014.

-The hiring of recruits Michael Dinnsen and Carlton Howard came as the department was struggling to recover from years of financial mismanagement by the city’s former public safety director Frank Straub while then-Mayor Greg Ballard was running an annual municipal deficit in the wake of the Great Recession.
+The hiring of recruits Michal Dinnsen and Carlton Howard came as the department was struggling to recover from years of financial mismanagement by the city’s former public safety director Frank Straub while then-Mayor Greg Ballard was running an annual municipal deficit in the wake of the Great Recession.

 As IMPD’s sworn manpower nosedived from 1634 officers in 2011 to 1502 policemen and women in 2014, the department’s training academy processed only 20 recruits from 2011 to 2013.